Yes Ball Games!Watch our webinar

 In your leaflet or letter to neighbours, you could include something like “We hope that everyone in the street feels welcome.
 If you have children or you don’t, we hope that you want to join us for a chat and a cuppa.
 If anyone has mobility issues and needs a bit of help let us know.
 Or if you can help with stewarding, we would be very pleased to hear from you.
 We will explain how to do it, and you will be with someone who has done it before.”

 Simple language is important as not everyone will have the same levels of education.
 A good test is to check if what you’ve written could be understood by a 12 year old.
-If you are aware of people on your street who don’t speak English as their first language, we do have translations of our leaflets into Arabic and Polish – you can download them here.
+If you are aware of people on your street who don’t speak English as their first language, we do have translations of our leaflets into Arabic, Polish, Urdu and Bengali Sylheti – you can download them from this page.
 For any other languages, can you find someone to translate?

 If people object or have concerns, offer them time to express this and try to really hear what they are saying.
 Show that you care about their opinion and feelings – they live on the street too and have a right to express themselves.
 For many people the idea of change can be scary, but if they feel properly heard this can really help to build trust.
 Address their concerns as clearly as you can and reassure them if you can.
 Our possible concerns page should help with this.
 One way we find works well is to ask people to give it a try once, and you will speak with them again after the first session.
 If they are still unhappy, ask what would help and try to find a compromise.
 If they are still really against the idea, let them know calmly and clearly how they can communicate this to the council.